dbcli/athenacli/README.md

 --aws-secret-access-key TEXT  AWS secretaccess key.
 --s3-staging-dir TEXT         Amazon S3 staging directory where query
                                 results are stored.
---athenaclirc PATH            Location of athenaclirc file.
+--work-group TEXT             Amazon Athena workgroup in which query is run, default is primary --athenaclirc PATH            Location of athenaclirc file.
 --help                        Show this message and exit.
 ```